get-convex/convex-backend/README.md

 just run-local-backend
 ```

-Under the hood, this builds with cargo.
+Under the hood, this builds with Cargo.

 ```bash
 cargo run -p local_backend --bin convex-local-backend
 ```

+This command must be running at all times to serve the Convex backend.

 ## Provisioning a convex app locally